KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_RenderFrame
 	:dedent: 8

-The primary structure in use here is the ``XrFrameState``, which contains vital members for timing and rendering such as the ``predictedDisplayTime`` member, which is the predicted time that the frame will be displayed to the user, and the ``shouldRender`` member, which states whether the application should render any graphics.
+The primary structure in use here is the :openxr_ref:`XrFrameState`, which contains vital members for timing and rendering such as the ``predictedDisplayTime`` member, which is the predicted time that the frame will be displayed to the user, and the ``shouldRender`` member, which states whether the application should render any graphics.
 This last member could change when the application is transitioning into or out of a running session or when the system UI is focused and covering the application.

 .. literalinclude:: ../build/_deps/openxr-build/include/openxr/openxr.h
 	:language: cpp